 - Slice the onions and cut up the cabbage in the same fashion.

 - Melt butter in skillet.
 Add cut up onions and cabbage.
-Cook over medium heat for approximately 30 minutes, or until browned.
-Add to dumplings.
+Cook over medium heat for approximately 30 minutes, or until browned/caramelized.
+Add cooked dumplings.
+Toss well, serve hot.

 - Mix flour, eggs, salt and water.
-Beat well until you have a medium type dough.
+Beat well until you have a medium stiff dough.

 - Place dough on a plate and drop by spoonfuls into a pot of boiling salted water.
 Cook for 5-7 minutes.